Start typing a name to see the closest matches.

 Some mornings, the North Atlantic dons its best suit—a mirror to the sky, sun gleaming off cold water like bits of scattered treasure.
 That’s when Cannon, a true wanderer by heart, made his entrance near Twillingate.

-The fluke markings on the underside of a humpback's tail can be a mix of dark and light shapes that are speckled, splotchy, or otherwise unique.
-Those markings, combined with the tail's shape, are what make every humpback uniquely identifiable.
+A humpback's tail is a wide, powerful fin.
+It's what makes them such great swimmers, and they typically raise them out of the water right before they dive deep.
+What makes their flukes special among other whales are the markings on the underside: a mix of dark and light shapes that are speckled, splotchy, or otherwise unique.
+Those markings, combined with the tail's shape, are what make every humpback individually identifiable.

 Newfoundland and Labrador is one of the best places in the world for whale watching.
 Especially humpbacks, who visit every year from May-September.
-Read up on the best parts of the province to spot them.
-Or, start planning your trip now and come see for yourself!
+They can often be seen from land, or get even closer with one of our many whale watching boat tours.
+Discover the best places in the province to spot them or start planning your trip today to see the magic in person.

 Yes!
 One of the most exciting things about Hello Humpback's collaboration with our partner, Happywhale, is that no humpback's story is ever complete.
 Once you read a whale's story, submit your photo.
 It will become part of their sighting data and add another chapter.
 You can even follow a whale for updates when your sighting gets added — as well as those from anyone else who spots that same whale in the future!